rooftopcms/rooftop-ruby/README.md

     coerce_field date: ->(date) { DateTime.parse(date)}
 ```

-### Author
-When an object is returned from the API, the Author information is automatically parsed into a Rooftop::Author object.

-### Date
+### Object dates are coerced automatically
-Created date is coerced to a DateTime.
-It's also aliased to created_at
+The created date field is coerced to a DateTime.
+It's also aliased to `created_at`

-### Modified
-The modification date is coerced to a DateTime.
-It's also aliased to updated_at
+The modification date is also coerced to a DateTime.
+It's also aliased to `updated_at`

-# To do
+# Roadmap
+## Reading data
 Lots!
 Here's a flavour:

-* Taxonomies need to be supported (http://wp-api.org/#taxonomies_retrieve-all-taxonomies)
+* Taxonomies will be supported and side-loaded against content
-* Authentication: there are a couple of ways of doing this, but the simplest would be a quick WP plugin to generate a per-user API key which we pass in the header.
-* Preview: once authentication is solved, we need to be able to show posts in draft
+* Hypermedia links need to resolve to the right place.
+At the moment calling `.links` on an object returns a Rooftop::ResourceLinks::Collection which is a good start.
-* Media: media is exposed by the API.
-Don't know if this explicitly needs supporting by the API or just accessible
+* Media: media is exposed by the API, and should be accessible and downloadable.

-* Allowing other classes to be exposed: mixing in Rooftop::Client *should* allow a custom class to hit the right endpoint, but it's work-in-progress
+## Writing Data
+If your API user in Rooftop has permission to write data, the API will allow it, and so should this gem.
+At the moment all the code is theoretically in place but untested.

+# Contributing
+Rooftop and its libraries are open-source and we'd love your input.

+1 Fork the repo on github
+2 Make whatever changes / extensions you think would be useful
+3 If you've got lots of commits, rebase them into sensible squashed chunks
+4 Raise a PR on the project

+If you have a real desire to get involved, we're looking for maintainers. [mailto:hello@rooftopcms.com](Let us know!).

 # Licence
 Rooftop Ruby is a library to allow you to connect to Rooftop CMS, the API-first WordPress CMS for developers and content creators.